Joslin Diabetes Center

 Joslin Diabetes Center is the world's largest diabetes research center, diabetes clinic, and provider of diabetes education.
 It is located in the Longwood Medical and Academic Area in Boston, Massachusetts, United States.
 Among the Harvard Medical School affiliated institutions, Joslin is unique in its sole focus on diabetes.
 Joslin has the world's largest team of board-certified physicians treating diabetes and its complications, as well as the largest staff of Certified Diabetes Educators anywhere in the world.
 Joslin also supports the world's largest diabetes research team with more than 40 faculty investigators and more than 300 researchers.

-Roberta Herman, M.D., is currently President and CEO of Joslin Diabetes Center.
+Roberta Herman, M.D., is currently Joslin's President and CEO.

 History

-Joslin Clinic has helped revolutionize the diagnosis, treatment, and prevention of diabetes, most notably by improving the survival rate of babies born to women with diabetes, developing sight-saving laser surgery, devising treatments to reduce amputation, and uncovering ways to predict who will develop diabetes.
+Joslin has helped revolutionize the diagnosis, treatment, and prevention of diabetes, most notably by improving the survival rate of babies born to women with diabetes, developing sight-saving laser surgery, devising treatments to reduce amputation, and uncovering ways to predict who will develop diabetes.
 It was named after Elliott P. Joslin, an American doctor and pioneer in the study of diabetes.